openhab/openhab-alexa/USAGE.md

-# Amazon Alexa Skill
+# Amazon Alexa / Amazon Echo

 An intelligent voice guided personal assistant.
 Amazon Alexa became famous by the Amazon Echo speaker but is also available through independent solutions.

+The Alexa (Echo) devices can be integrated in two ways in openHAB:

+* Control Items defined in openHAB with your voice through Alexa (e.g. switch on a light defined in openHAB).
+For this direction, you have to use the Amazon Alexa Skill.
+See installation instruction below for more information.

+* Control Amazon Echo devices from your openHAB (e.g. start/pause Alexa music player, use the Echo device as a Text-To-Speech output device) installation.
+For this way, install the [Amazon Echo Control Binding](https://www.openhab.org/addons/bindings/amazonechocontrol/).

+# Amazon Alexa Skill

 The certified openHAB Alexa skill allows to naturally control the openHAB smart home by voiced commands.

 This page describes how to use the [openHAB Alexa Smart Home Skill](https://www.amazon.com/openHAB-Foundation/dp/B01MTY7Z5L).
 The skill connects your openHAB setup through the [myopenHAB.org](http://myopenHAB.org) cloud service to Amazon Alexa.